Keep your Google photos in sync when Drive and Photos split

 Published June 14, 2019.
 Update, June 18 at 6 a.m.
 PT: Edited for clarity.

-Discuss: Google Drive and Photos are breaking up.
-How to keep your photos in sync when they do
+Discuss: Google will disconnect Photos and Drive.
+Here's how to keep your photos synced

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.